Putin doesn’t want peace – and Trump’s baffling error has made it easy for him

 In the latest effort by the Oval Office to continue its cringing before the Russian throne, Donald Trump’s special envoy Steve Witkoff – alongside business buddy and son-in-law of the president Jared Kushner – travelled to Moscow for talks.

-After five hours with the Russian president, the talks ended with a blunt conclusion from Kushner that “we are no closer to resolving the crisis in Ukraine”.
+After five hours with the Russian president, the talks ended with a blunt conclusion from the Kremlin that “we are no closer to resolving the crisis in Ukraine”.

 Why the US taking the lead in these negotiations is being countenanced by its Nato “allies” is baffling, were it not for the fact that there is no leader in Europe prepared to say out loud what they must all, surely, know.
 That Trump is not a broker, he’s not even a dishonest broker when it comes to Ukraine – he is on the wrong side.